franzheidl/copy-file-path.chocmixin/README.md

 #copy-file-path.chocmixin

-[Chocolat](http://www.chocolatapp.com) mixin to copy the path of the currently open file to the clipboard (Edit/Copy File Path, cmd-ctrl-p).
+[Chocolat](http://www.chocolatapp.com) mixin to copy the path of the currently open file to the clipboard (Edit -> Copy File Path, CMD-CTRL-P).
+MIT License.